AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

 - Retrieve and view unencrypted logs emitted by contracts
 - Query chain state such as chain id, block number etc.

-## I have the sandbox running, show me how to use it!
+## I have the Sandbox running, show me how to use it!

 Let's have a complete walkthrough from start to finish.
 I'm using WSL2 Ubuntu under Windows but the following should work under regular Linux or MacOS.
-We will deploy and use a private token contract on our sandbox.
+We will deploy and use a private token contract on our Sandbox.
 Writing the contract itself is out of scope for this tutorial, we will use the Private Token Contract supplied as one of the example contracts.

 Let's create an empty project called `private-token`.
 If you are familiar with setting up Typescript projects then you can fast-forward the next couple of steps.